thephpleague/csv/reading.md

 ### Modifying conversion methods output

-Starting with `version 7.0`, the query options can all modify the output from the convertion methods as shown below with the `toHTML` method.
+Starting with `version 7.0`, the query options can also modify the output from the conversion methods as shown below with the `toHTML` method.

 ~~~php
 function filterByEmail($row)